hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_credential_user_assigned_managed_identity.html.markdown

 ## Argument Reference

-* `name` - (Required) Specifies the name of the credential.
+* `name` - (Required) Specifies the name of the Credential.
 Changing this forces a new resource to be created.

 * `data_factory_id` - (Required) The Data Factory ID in which to associate the Credential with.
 Changing this forces a new resource.

 * `identity_id` - (Required) The Resouce ID of an existing User Assigned Managed Identity.
 This can be changed without recreating the resource.

-~> **Note:** Attempting to create a credentials resource without first assigning the identity to the parent Data Factory will result in an Azure API error.
+~> **Note:** Attempting to create a Credential resource without first assigning the identity to the parent Data Factory will result in an Azure API error.

-* `annotations` - (Optional) List of tags that can be used for describing the Data Factory Dataset.
+* `annotations` - (Optional) List of tags that can be used for describing the Data Factory Credential.

+~> **Note:** Manually altering a Credential resource will cause annotations to be lost, resulting in a change being detected on the next run.

-* `description` - (Optional) The description for the Data Factory Dataset.
+* `description` - (Optional) The description for the Data Factory Credential.

 ---